janaboy74/brix/README.md

 ## corestorage
 - std storage classes with extended functions.
-- coreset & coremap for example has a modificator function which helps to modify the map itself in a range based loop( c++11 ).
+- coremodset & coremodmap for example has a modificator function which helps to modify the map itself in a range based loop( c++11 ).
 For usage example see test#2.

 ## corestring
 - std::string with extended functionality.